How to Comply with FCC Robocall Mandates

 Communications Service Providers (CSPs) of all sizes were tasked with implementing STIR/SHAKEN call authentication and robocall mitigation solutions by June 2021.
 And, they must file certifications in the FCC’s new Robocall Mitigation Database about what actions they’ve taken.

-We put together the top eight robocall mitigation FAQs with answers from our industry experts to help you address requirements and meet the countdown to compliance:
+We put together the top eight robocall mitigation FAQs with answers from our industry experts to help you address requirements:

 - How am I doing compared to other carriers?